Find somewhere to stay in London’s best districts and enjoy the wonders of the British capital!

 Photo credit: Flickr – Andrew Sorensen

-These are three central London districts too, adjoining the three largest parks in the city centre: Hyde Park, Green Park and St James Park.
-Soho is described as inspiring, pleasant and central.
-But it’s also the liveliest part, the most busy, as the English would say.
-It is full of bars, pubs, museums and shops – from independent traders and artisan stylists to big chains – small intimate jazz clubs, cozy cafes, and good restaurants.
-On the itinerary, Covent Garden market in the morning, visit the National Gallery in the afternoon, party at night.
+These are three of London’s central districts, adjoining the three largest parks in the city centre: Hyde Park, Green Park, and St James Park.
+Soho can be described as inspiring, pleasant, and central.
+It’s also London’s liveliest part, and the busiest, as the English would put it.
+Soho is packed with many bars, pubs, museums, and shops – you’ll find everything from independent traders and stylists to department stores – as well as small intimate jazz clubs, cozy cafes, and great restaurants.
+As a suggestion: visit Covent Garden market in the morning, explore the National Gallery in the afternoon, and party at night.

-Soho is also the most Gay friendly neighbourhood in London, and there are many things to see.
+Soho is London’s most gay-friendly neighbourhood, and there are many things to see.
 Have you heard of Piccadilly Circus, Trafalgar Square, Leicester Square, Oxford Street, Carnaby Street?
-All these emblematic places are concentrated in the district of Soho.
-The atmosphere is multicultural, dynamic and festive.
-So, if you are looking for quiet places to rest, choose another area to stay in London.
+All these iconic places are part of the district of Soho.
+The atmosphere is multicultural, dynamic, and festive.
+If you are looking for quiet places to rest, choose another area to stay in London.
 At Mayfair and Marylebone, you’ll find mansions, luxury hotels, and many embassies.
-Mayfair is the most expensive property on an English Monopoly board… If you are tired of the tumult of Picadilly Circus, these two neighbourhoods will offer you a little more calm.
-A central place, calm, dotted with greenery but plan your budget accordingly!
+Mayfair is the most expensive property on an English Monopoly board… If you are tired of the tumult of Picadilly Circus, these two neighbourhoods will offer you the tranquility you are looking for.
+Central, calm, and filled with green spaces: the area has much to offer provided you plan your budget accordingly!

 Chelsea and Kensington